Process Validation in pharma industry and medical devices is a requirement of:

 You can read this article for more information on these tools, Quality by Design and 9 Allied Tools To Thrive Productivity.

-Hope you find this guide insightful and valuable for your Process Validation know-how.
-The aim of this article was to put process validation in a single picture rather than different pieces the learner needs to understand separately.
+The aim of this article was to put process validation in a single picture rather than understanding different pieces of content separately.